-During the webinar, Professor Gregory S. Hunter, Ph.D., Director of the Certificate of Advanced Study in Archives and Records Management at Long Island University Post, will share the details of a pilot program that allowed graduate students to utilize their knowledge and help non-profit organizations with their RIM programs.
+During the webinar, Professor Gregory S. Hunter, Ph.D., Director of the Certificate of Advanced Study in Archives and Records Management at Long Island University Post, shares the details of a pilot program that allowed graduate students to utilize their knowledge and help non-profit organizations with their RIM programs.
 During the pilot, students partnered with RIM practitioners, used third-party software, and worked in teams on major functional areas identified by these organizations.

-Save your seat today to learn about the benefits of these partnerships— for both the students and the organizations— and the results of this ongoing pilot program.
+Watch the webinar recording to learn about the benefits of these partnerships— for both the students and the organizations— and the results of this ongoing pilot program.

 Gregory S Hunter.png